waynegramlich/Fab/docs/Fab.md

    ln -s ~/bin/FreeCAD_0.19.3-Linux-Conda_glibc2.12-x86_64.AppImage ~/bin/freecad
    ```

-4. Make the symbolic link executable:
+5. Make the symbolic link executable:

    chmod +x ~/bin/freecad

-4. Execute the FreeCAD program:
+6. Execute the FreeCAD program:

    ```
    freecad &
    ```

-   The FreeCAD window should pop u.
+   The FreeCAD window should pop up.

+#### Older FreeCAD Install Instructions

+These instructions should be merged with previous instructions.

+The Fab Shop system uses some CNC tool files from the FreeCAD Path module.
+In the directory that parent directory of the Fab directory,
+install the entire source tree from FreeCAD.
+This is a huge download to get a small number of files,
+but these days both "disk space" and download bandwidth is pretty inexpensive.

+    ```
+    cd .. # Go to the parent directory of the Fab package
+    # One of the following:
+    git clone https://github.com/FreeCAD/FreeCAD.git  # If you do not have Git SSH keys installed git clone git@github.com:FreeCAD/FreeCAD.git  # If you do have Git SSH keys installed cd Fab  # Return to Fab Directory ls -R ../FreeCAD/src/Mod/Path/Tools  # verify that the Tools directory exists
+    ```

 ### Install Fab